 By 1969, candidates were still coming forward but sadly there were more Brethren dying than joining and numbers had fallen to 94.
 This decline has continued through the 1970’s up to the present day.
 Candidates were coming forward but pressures of work and the necessity to be more mobile in a work environment meant that many members were moving on to other parts of the country and although not being lost to Freemasonry were lost to the Wyggeston Lodge.

-The dedicated work in the Lodge by eight Brethren has been rewarded by The Grand Lodge appointing them to Grand Rank.
+The dedicated work in the Lodge by ten Brethren has been rewarded by The Grand Lodge of England appointing them to Grand Rank.
 Many other Brethren have served the Lodge in many capacities over a considerable number of years to the benefit of its members and with recognition from the Provincial Grand Lodge of Leicestershire and Rutland by the granting of Provincial Grand Lodge Rank.

 On the 1st July 2010, the Wyggeston Lodge celebrated its Centenary where Bro.
 R.W.
 Rankin presided as Master.
 This was attended by 169 Brethren including the Provincial Grand Master of Leicestershire and Rutland, Right Worshipful Brother D.V.
 Hagger, who presented a Centenary Warrant, and representatives from our Mother and Daughter Lodges.
 The Brethren assembled for a Festive Board, which contained a 6-course menu reflecting the original Consecration menu of 1910.